ramnathv/Chicago-Mayoral-Elections/readme.md

 2. **Compute a Statistic**: While graphs are a powerful way to get started, there is a subjective element to its interpretation.
 Here is where a numerical summary measure of the data comes in handy.
 It is usually referred to as a **statistic**.
 3. **Fit a Model**:

+**Outliers**: An _outlier_ is a data point that stands out from the rest of the data.
+There are two kinds of outliers

+1. `Potential Outlier` is any observation that lies more than *1.5 x IQR* away from the quartiles.
+2. `Suspected Outlier`

 ### Plot Graphs

 <div markdown = "0"> $\alpha$ </div>